timm/tested/README.md

 make conclusions based on a small sample of the total data space (so humans are not overwhelmed with excessive questions).
 - Operators for learning the boundaries of a system’s competency;
+- Non-parametric tests for assuring that samples are truly different.

 [^Vance2015]: Vance, Anthony, Paul Benjamin Lowry, and Dennis Eggett.
   "Increasing Accountability Through User-Interface Design Artifacts."